CraneStation/wasmtime-wasi/docs/WASI-some-possible-changes.md

 that it had reached the end of a file or stream, independently of how many bytes it has read.

+## Merging read and recv

+These are very similar, and differ only in subtle ways.
+It'd make the API easier to understand if they were unified.

 ## More detailed capability error reporting

 Replace `__WASI_ENOTCAPABLE` with error codes that indicate *which* capabilities